RamOchoa-HES/HyperCode/README.md

 #### User Persona

 - Samantha is a library administrator.
-She has witnessed the challenge of having a portal to track customer needs and resource utilization.
+She has witnessed the challenge of not having a uniform method or portal to track customer needs and resource utilization.
 There are currently documents in spreadsheets but it is difficult to gather, analyze, and present to leadership.

 #### Initial Backlog Logic